American’s love for cheeses has doubled over the past four decades, from 16 pounds to 37 pounds — that’s almost the weight of a 5-year-old kid.

 Restaurants usually pair cheese with pizza, tortilla chips, bread, and crackers, which are processed foods filled with additives and preservatives.
 And they put a ton of cheeses on it.

-Cheese becomes a healthy snack if you pair it with nutritious, whole foods — like with apples or over vegetables and in salads.
+The question is: “Is cheese a healthy snack?“ The cheese becomes a healthy snack if you pair it with nutritious, whole foods — like apples or over vegetables and in salads.

 It’s okay to eat cheese every day, as long as you eat it in moderation.
 Research suggests that eating around 40g (1.4oz) of cheese every day could help in reducing the risk of heart disease and stroke.